worm-blossom/macromania_html/README.md

   - fieldset
   - legend
 - the dialog element

+There are no statically typed macros for SVG and MathML.

 Pull requests for any of these are welcome, but should imitate exactly how all the other elements are implemented (including tests and doc comments in the same